Freedom of Information Act Statement available at https://www.thcp.co.uk/privacy-policy/freedom-of-information.

 - to suggest other relevant products and services we believe would be of interest and benefit you.

-- banking, payment and order details to fulfill an order, deal with queries or refunds and collect Direct Debit payments as agreed for Care Plans
+- banking, payment and order details to fulfill an order, deal with queries or refunds and collect Direct Debit payments as agreed

 - to notify you about changes to our products and services